BILDIT-Platform/react-native-bildit-flybuy/docusaurus-docs/docs/intro.md

 ---
 sidebar_position: 1
 ---

 # Introduction

 ## Overview

 The Flybuy React Native SDK allows developers to quickly and easily integrate Flybuy functionality into React Native applications.

 ## Flybuy Documentation

 Throughout the Modules and Components sections of these docs, you will find direct links to the [flybuy docs](https://www.radiusnetworks.com/developers/flybuy/#/?id=flybuy-developer-documentation) related to a given API call.

+## Example App

+A sample application demonstrating the FlyBuy SDK is available at: https://github.com/BILDIT-Platform/react-native-bildit-flybuy/tree/main/example

 ## Issues